energy-demand-forecast/energy_demand_forecast/README.md

 **Project Goal:**
 Produce a time-series model that forecasts three days of energy demand in ERCOT's coastal region.
 Deploying this model will allow ERCOT to anticipate demand effectively in order to schedule energy generation and inform bidding prices.

-**Discoveries and Recommendations**

 Key Findings:
 > - Temperature has a strong correlation with ERCOT energy demand when the temperature is above 70 degrees and a moderate correlation when the temperature is below 50 degrees.
 > - Weekdays require more energy demand than the weekend.
 > - Holidays use less demand than non-holidays.
-> - Energy demand is lowest at 0400 and begins to increase shortly after.
-Energy demand peaks at 1700, and then gradually declines back to the lowest point.
+> - Energy demand is lowest at 4 AM and begins to increase shortly after.
+Energy demand peaks at 5 PM, and then gradually declines back to the lowest point.
 > - The top performing model was a tuned Prophet model.
-It had a 3 day MAPE of 8.5% over the Test subset, compared to baseline's performance of 18.8%.
+It had a three-day MAPE of 8.5% over the Test subset, compared to baseline's performance of 18.8%.
-> - We did not see significant improvements in 1 day MAPE compared to 3 day MAPE for the Prophet models, however Holts-Winters performed significantly beter over the shorter time period.
+> - We did not see significant improvements in 1 day MAPE compared to three-day MAPE for the Prophet models, however Holts-Winters performed significantly better over the shorter time period.

-Recommendations:
-> - We suggest deploying this model to predict energy demand, allowing for informed energy generation capacity planning.
-> - Utilizing uniform data entry processes in regards to date and time would ease in future acquisition of data.

-Next Steps:
+Recommendations and Next Steps:
+> - Although our model outperformed baseline, we would want to perform comparisons against models currently in production before recommending deployment.
-> - Review how load data is written and stored for more reliable acquisition and preparation for the model.
-Currently, the datetime format changes throughout the historical data.
-It would also be beneficial to have this information stored in UTC.
+> - Standardize how load data is stored for more reliable acquisition and preparation for the model.
+Currently, the datetime format is inconsistent across the dataset.
+It would likely also be beneficial to have this information stored in UTC.
-> - Use historical weather forecasts compared with actual weather to create uncertainty bands for the model
+> - Use historical weather forecasts compared with actual weather to create uncertainty bands for the model.
 > - Add additional holidays.
 For example, while the day after Thanksgiving is not a holiday, it likely has a distinct energy demand pattern that differs from a standard Friday.
 > - Create LSTM models.
 These will like better be able to forecast as they will use long-term historical data for day type patterning combined with short term historical data for time series forecasting.